The location for a future Martian colony?

 One pit image however I had never seen.
 A cropped and reduced close-up is shown on the right, with the full photograph viewable by clicking on the image.
 In many ways this pit is reminiscent of many pits on Mars.
 Its northern rim appears to be an overhang several hundred feet deep that might have an underground passage continuing to the north.
 The southern lip is inviting in that its slope appears to be very accessible for vehicles, meaning this pit/cave might be a good location to build a first colony.

 Because of that accessible southern lip, I decided to do more digging about this particular pit.
-I was quickly able to find the uncaptioned release of complete image by doing a quick search through the image catalog of Mars Reconnaissance Orbiter’s (MRO) high resolution camera.
+I was quickly able to find the uncaptioned release of the complete image by doing a quick search through the image catalog of Mars Reconnaissance Orbiter’s (MRO) high resolution camera.
 That image, reduced and cropped to post here, is shown below, on the right.

 As always, if you click on the image you can see the full resolution and complete image.